 The goal of our work is to investigate how the human nervous system controls movement in health and in neurological and neurodegenerative disease.

 Since PD is a progressive, neurodegenerative condition, it is important for us to examine how movement and quality of life change over time in this population.
 In addition, we are working to gain insight into the impacts and mechanisms of common interventions including physical activity, pharmacotherapy, and deep brain stimulation on locomotor deficits.
-These studies will improve our understanding of motor function in PD over the course of the disease, helping to inform clinical recommendations and treatments for people with PD.
+These studies will improve our understanding of motor function in PD over the course of the disease, helping to inform clinical recommendations and interventions for people with PD.

 Faculty Investigators